 - You attended an English-speaking institution in Canada

-- You’re sponsored through the Institute of International Education (IIE), the America-Mideast Educational and Training Services, Inc. (AMIDEAST), or the Latin American Scholarship Program of American Universities (LASPAU).
+- You’re sponsored through the Institute of International Education (IIE) or the America-Mideast Educational and Training Services, Inc. (AMIDEAST).

 If you are not required to submit a WES evaluation, you must still submit official transcripts (and official translations where applicable) to the Pitt Public Health Student Affairs Office.